As seen in:

-How to Format a Painter Resume with Prior Experience
+How to Format a Painter Resume with Experience

-Professional painters usually attack a room in a specific way - first the trim, then the ceiling, then the walls, as it’s easier to tape off trim than to tape off the walls (or both).
+Professional painters usually attack a room in a specific way - first trim, then ceiling, then walls, as it’s easier to tape off trim than to tape off the walls (or both).